katzer/cordova-plugin-local-notifications/README.md

 **Note:** Local sound files must be placed into the res-folder and not into the assets-folder.

 ### Notification sound on iOS
-The sound must be located in your project's resources and must be a caf file.
+You can package the audio data in an *aiff*, *wav*, or *caf* file.
+Then, in Xcode, add the sound file to your project as a nonlocalized resource of the application bundle.
+You may use the *afconvert* tool to convert sounds.
 ```javascript
 /**
  * Plays the sound if the notification pop's up
  */
 window.plugin.notification.local.add({ sound: 'sub.caf' });
 ```
-**Note:** The right to play notification sounds in the notification center settings has to be granted.
+**Note:** The right to play notification sounds in the notification center settings has to be granted.<br>
+**Note:** Custom sounds must be under 30 seconds when played.
+If a custom sound is over that limit, the default system sound is played instead.

 ### LiveTile background images on WP8
 LiveTile's have the ability to display images for different sizes.
 These images can be defined through the `smallImage`, `image` and `wideImage` properties.<br>